Fair Use of Forex Margin in Trading

 Margin is not a fee.
 It is not a cost.
 It is a portion of your existing funds that gets ring-fenced the moment you open a trade.

-• Margin is expressed as a percentage of the full position size, also called the notional value
+• Margin requirements are expressed as a percentage of the full position size, commonly referred to as the notional value.

 • Once you close the trade, the margin returns to your available balance